The Ravenite Social Club

 At the time of writing, it was home to an indie menswear store called Descendant of Thieves.

 Since the 1950s, the Ravenite has been the headquarters of famous mob figures such as Albert Anastasia, Carlo Gambino, and Aniello Dellacroce.
-Gotti didn't take over until 1985, after Dellacroce died from cancer and Paul Castellano was assassinated.
+Gotti didn't take over until 1985, after Dellacroce died of cancer and Paul Castellano was assassinated.

 The Ravenite